Radiology Technician (Limited-Scope) Training Program in Tennessee

 RAD04: Radiographic Digital Image Production and Evaluation

-The course enables students to develop and plan for career advancement.
-Students will learn resume writing, interviewing, networking, effective communication, managing time effectively, and the use of internet-based websites in the job search.
-One-on-one mock interviews will be conducted.
+Students will learn resume writing, interviewing, networking, effective communication, managing time effectively, and using internet-based websites in the job search.

 Why Choose CCI Training Center For the Program?